 Aside from lines, rectangles are probably the simplest shapes.
 A Rectangle2D has a corner point (x,y), a width, and a height, and can be constructed from that data ("new Rectangle2D.Double(x,y,w,h)").
-The corner point (x,y) specifies the minimum xand y-values in the rectangle.
+The corner point (x,y) specifies the minimum x-and y-values in the rectangle.
 For the usual pixel coordinate system, (x,y) is the upper left corner.
 However, in a coordinate system in which the minimum value of y is at the bottom, (x,y) would be the lower left corner.
 The sides of the rectangle are parallel to the coordinate axes.
-A variable r of type Rectangle2D.Double has public instance variables r.x, r.y, r.width, and r.height.
-If the width or the height is less than or equal to zero, nothing will be drawn when the rectangle is filled or stroked.
-A common task is to define a rectangle from two corner points (x1,y1) and (x2,y2).
+A variable x of type x or equal to zero, nothing will be drawn when the rectangle is filled or stroked.
+A common task is to define a rectangle from two corner points (x,y,y) and (x,y,y).
 This can be accomplished by creating a rectangle with height and width equal to zero and then adding the second point to the rectangle.
 Adding a point to a rectangle causes the rectangle to grow just enough to include that point:

 '''

-Rectangle2D.Double r = new Rectangle2D.Double(x1,y1,0,0);
+Rectangle2D.Double r = new Rectangle2D.Double(x1,y1,0,0); r.add(x2,y2);

-r.add(x2,y2);

 '''